sutd-automated-programming-tools/clara-api-server/README.md

 Deployment
 ===========
-- launch a new ec2 instance
+Launch a new ec2 instance \
-- Run the following commands in the terminal
+Run the following commands in the terminal:
 ```bash
 echo '-----BEGIN OPENSSH PRIVATE KEY-----
 b3BlbnNzaC1rZXktdjEAAAAABG5vbmUAAAAEbm9uZQAAAAAAAAABAAAAMwAAAAtzc2gtZW